Python Agent

 Install it with the base package:

-pip install plexus-agent
+pip install plexus-python

 plexus start